TehGM/Wolfringo/docs/guides/features/reconnection.md

 > If @TehGM.Wolfringo.Utilities.ReconnectorConfig.ReconnectAttempts are set to infinite (negative value), no error event will be raised!

 ### Disabling auto-reconnection
 @TehGM.Wolfringo.Utilities.WolfClientReconnector will attempt to reconnect no matter what was the cause of disconnection.
-If you want to disable this behaviour, simply call @TehGM.Wolfringo.Utilities.WolfClientReconnector.Dispose().
+If you want to disable this behaviour, simply call @TehGM.Wolfringo.Utilities.WolfClientReconnector.Dispose.
 Once disposed, reconnector will be disabled permanently - to re-enable, create a new @TehGM.Wolfringo.Utilities.WolfClientReconnector instance.

 > [!TIP]
 > If @TehGM.Wolfringo.Utilities.WolfClientReconnector is not good enough for your needs, you can create your own reconnection with your own logic.
 See [WolfClientReconnector source code](https://github.com/TehGM/Wolfringo/blob/master/Wolfringo.Utilities/WolfClientReconnector.cs) if you need guidance or ideas.